Corporate Social Responsibility

 Systematic has no knowledge of any violations of our company’s policy for human rights, health and safety in 2021.

 Employee satisfaction and well-being

-Systematic believes that the most important way to ensure the well-being of its employees is through ongoing, day-to-day dialogue between employees and managers.
-We want to make sure to have a strong executive management team with clearly defined responsibilities and an ability to lead in accordance with our corporate values.
-We encourage everyone concerned to discuss any issues or uncertainties with their immediate superior or other colleagues who can help.
+At Systematic, we believe that the most important way to employee well-being is the ongoing, day-to-day dialogue between employees and managers.
+Therefore, we are focusing on establishing strong management teams with clearly defined responsibilities and the ability to lead in accordance with our corporate values.
+We encourage our employees to discuss any issues or uncertainties with their immediate superior or other colleagues who can help.

-We conduct an employee satisfaction survey each month, and the results are used actively in each business unit, department and team as a lever for improvement.
-Systematic managers are monitored on these feedback results, and work together with all relevant parties – both in-house and external – to implement any improvements identified as necessary.
+We conduct an employee satisfaction survey each month, and the results are used actively in all our business units, departments and teams as a tool for improvement.
+Systematic’s managers are judged based on these measurements and work with both internal and external partners to create necessary improvements in the organisation.

-To help make sure our employees receive the right support (including financial support) when they suffer age-related afflictions, accidents or critical illness, we run a company pension scheme, and we provide health insurance.
-These apply in in most countries – but not all – and the exact set-ups differ slightly from country to country on account of local legislation.
+Systematic offers a health insurance scheme that ensures the right support (including financial support) for employees affected by age-related disease, accidents or critical illnesses.
+The scheme applies in most countries – but not all – and the exact cover differs slightly from country to country on account of local legislation.

-The Systematic Occupational Health and Safety Committee (OHSC) works continuously to mould and maintain a good, healthy work environment throughout the company.
-The OHSC currently consists of three work environment representatives and three working managers.
-For now, the OHSC set-up is only active in Denmark, as required by Danish law.
+Systematic’s Occupational Health and Safety (OHS) committee work continuously to shape and maintain a good and healthy working environment throughout the company.
+The OHS committee currently consists of three occupational health and safety representatives and three managers.
+Currently, the OHS committee set-up is only active in Denmark, as required by Danish law.
 All our international offices meet local requirements regarding the working environment.
 From December 2021 we are conducting workplace assessments at all our offices – in the past this has only been done in Denmark.

 Staff retention and development